 Successful seasons have never been unusual for Kent Shelley.
-In his 26 seasons as a college head coach, he has produced 15 teams that have surpassed at least 30 wins, and his teams have racked up at least 20 wins in 25 of his 26 years at the helm.
-From 2008 through 2010, Shelley racked up over 40 wins each year, winning 41 in 2008, 43 in 2009 and a personal-best 44 in 2010.
-He led JCCC to 40 wins in 2012.
+In his 27 seasons as a college head coach, he has produced 16 teams that have surpassed at least 30 wins, and his teams have racked up at least 20 wins in 26 of his 27 years at the helm.
 Shelley has guided teams to three Eastern Sub-Region titles and four region titles.
-In 2008 he led his team to the program’s first JUCO World Series appearance, and last season his squad captured the KJCCC Eastern Division Conference championships, the first since 1984, and his Cavaliers earned a second conference title in 2012 and a third in 2014.
+In 2008 he led his team to the program’s first JUCO World Series appearance.
+In 2010, his squad captured the KJCCC Eastern Division Conference championships, the first since 1984, and his Cavaliers earned a second conference title in 2012 and a third in 2014.

 Shelley’s players have also seen unbelievable success.
-He has coached eight NJCAA All-Americans, two preseason NJCAA All-Americans, one NJCAA World Series All-Tournament selection, five USA Junior College All-Stars, 20 All-Region VI performers, 108 All-East Jayhawk Conference recipients and 28 NJCAA Academic All-Americans, including a record seven in 2010.
+He has coached nine NJCAA All-Americans, two preseason NJCAA All-Americans, one NJCAA World Series All-Tournament selection, six USA Junior College All-Stars, 22 All-Region VI performers, 120 All-East Jayhawk Conference recipients and 28 NJCAA Academic All-Americans, including a record seven in 2010.
 In 2008, Doug Otto was a unanimous selection as the conference MVP, the first in the program’s history.
 He also became the first player to be awarded a Rawlings Gold Glove award.
 Shelley also has had two players receive a Rawlings Big Stick Award for posting the top batting average in JCCC’s NJCAA District.

 But Shelley’s influence on junior college baseball is much greater than the many successes his teams have enjoyed on the field.
 Shelley has been active on both the national and international levels of junior college baseball.
 In January 1997, at the American Baseball Coaches Association annual meeting, he was selected as president of the NJCAA Baseball Coaches Association.
 As president, Shelley represented the NJCAA Baseball Coaches Association on the ABCA Executive Committee.
 Before that appointment, Shelley had just concluded a three-year stint as vice president of the NJCAA Baseball Coaches Association.
 In addition, he served on the International Baseball Committee for that organization.
 He has also represented the NJCAA Baseball Coaches Association on the NCAA Division I baseball rules committee.